ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "onUpdateHref": "https://example.com/update-consent",
   "promptUI": "consent-ui",
   "checkConsentHref": "https://example.com/check-consent",
-  "promptIfUnknown": "fromCheckConsent",
+  "consentRequired": "remote",
 }
 ```
 AMP will wait for `checkConsentHref` response to decide whether collect consent.
 The consent state from server (if returned) takes precedence over the value from local cache.

-For users in `unknown`, the merged config is
+For users in `unknownGeoGroup`, the merged config is
 ```
 {
   "onUpdateHref": "https://example.com/update-consent",
   "promptUI": "consent-ui",
   "checkConsentHref": "https://example.com/check-consent",
-  "promptIfUnknown": true,
+  "consentRequired": true,
 }
 ```
 AMP will check local cache and server in parallel to find the previous consent state.
-Because `"promptIfUnknown": true` it will collect consent if cache is empty w/o waiting for the server response.
+Because `"consentRequired": true` it will collect consent if cache is empty w/o waiting for the server response.
 The server response is mainly for cache refresh or fetching `shareData`.

 ## Consent Management